A new research paper has reclassified Tradescantia concolor as a species of its own, and given the name Bantam Group to the miniature cultivars.

 In the world of cultivated tradescantias, there are some plants which people refer to as “wild type”.
 This is a pretty ambiguous term that doesn’t do much to help identify plants – the best approach in these cases is to use cultivar names instead.

-The tradescantia family contains about 800 different plant species.
+Learn all about the tradescantia family, which contains about 800 different plant species.

 Tradescantia is divided into five groups with a total of about 85 species, although not many of those are commonly grown.